lubuntu-team/manual/source/3/3.2/3.2.12/power_management.rst

 The :guilabel:`Idle` tab manages what happens when you walk away from your keyboard.
 The :guilabel:`When idle then` you select whether you want to do nothing, Lock Screen, Suspend, hibernate, Shutdown or turn off monitor.
 The :guilabel:`Idle time` fields tell you how long to wait when you are away before the idleness watcher takes the action you wish.

 To enable changing the backlight brightness when your computer is idle check the :guilabel:`Enable Backlight Change` checkbox.
+To change the brightnesss of your screen when idle change the :guilabel:`Backlight` slider.

 To reset your changes press the :guilabel:`Reset` button.
 To close Power Management press the :kbd:`Escape` key or press the :guilabel:`Close` button.